horans/youtube-revenue-calculator/README.md

 ## Guide

-All of the options can by pass by URL query.
+All of the options can pass by URL query.
 When you change them in setting panel, the URL will update at the same time.
 Most of the options use "1/0" to present "on/off".
 (eg., `channel=1&cpm=1`)